 So here it is.
 The chart you’ve been waiting for.
 Check it out:

-This VPN comparison spreadsheet consists of what I believe to be the most important parameters that determine the level of privacy and security a VPN is capable of offering to you.
+This VPN comparison spreadsheet consists of what we believe to be the most important parameters that determine the level of privacy and security a VPN is capable of offering to you.

 If you don’t see a factor which you think we should be considering or want us to include a specific VPN brand which we may have overlooked, please feel free to mention it in the comments section below.

-This blog is the culmination of all the hard work and research we performed over a course of two weeks generating the chart which you will see below shortly.
+This blog is the culmination of all the hard work and research we performed over a course of two weeks generating the chart shown above.

 But this article won’t analyze each specific VPN in detail.
 For an in-depth evaluation of VPNs, have a look at our page on VPN reviews of 2019.

 Reddit is a great place to find user reviews and personal experiences concerning the place.
 You should definitely check VPN related forums and see what actual users of the product are rating each service.

 We scoured the /VPNreviews subbredit for reviews of the 10 most popular VPN services.
 I’m embedding these reddit threads and comments, so you can easily check them out here for comparing between these VPNs.

 ExpressVPN is the most admired service on Reddit.
 Seriously, there’s no contest when it comes to this VPN and what redditors think about it.
 The provider is widely considered to be the best VPN outside 14 eyes states, as you can confirm in the VPN comparison chart above.